First Time User? Sign Up Now

 For treatment of recurrent disease, treatment options depend on the type of non-Hodgkin lymphoma.

-Treatment options for post-transplant lymphoproliferative disease
+Treatment of post-transplant lymphoproliferative disease

-Treatment options for post-transplant lymphoproliferative disease may include:
+Treatment of post-transplant lymphoproliferative disease may include:

 Rare NHL Occurring in Children

-Treatment options for pediatric-type follicular lymphoma
+Treatment of pediatric-type follicular lymphoma

 For children whose cancer has certain changes in the genes, treatment is similar to that given to adults with follicular lymphoma.
 See the Follicular Lymphoma section in the PDQ summary on Adult Non-Hodgkin Lymphoma for information.

-Treatment options for marginal zone lymphoma
+Treatment of marginal zone lymphoma

-Treatment options for primary CNS lymphoma
+Treatment of primary CNS lymphoma

-Treatment options for peripheral T-cell lymphoma
+Treatment of peripheral T-cell lymphoma

-Treatment options for cutaneous T-cell lymphoma
+Treatment of cutaneous T-cell lymphoma

 For more information from the National Cancer Institute about childhood non-Hodgkin lymphoma, see the following: